DinoChiesa/ApigeeEdge-Java-Hashcash/Readme.md

-# Java Hashcash Edge callout
+# Apigee Edge callout for Hashcash

 This directory contains the a simple custom policy for Apigee Edge.
 The policy performs a [HashCash](http://www.hashcash.org/) verification.